anushhkaaa/Inter-Feature-Dependency-using-Hidden-Markov-Model/README.md

 Road safety is a critical concern, and understanding the chain of events that lead to dangerous driving on the road is essential for enhancing safety measures.
 This project leverages an extensive dataset of on-board vehicular sensors like IMU, GPS and camera video data collected from vehicles in New York.
 The dataset contains the extracted 21 driving features of the ego vehicle that can ultimately lead to dangerous driving, such as braking, angle of swerving, number of cars, pedestrians, traffic lights, and more.
 Each of the 40 seconds videos were splitted into 5 seconds frames, from which the driving features were detected and classified using CNNs.
 These features are associated with their respective ground truths and time stamps.

 ## Project Highlights
-- ### Hidden Markov Model (HMM) Analysis: We've employed Hidden Markov Models to obtain transition and emission probability matrices, allowing us to uncover inter-feature dependencies among the extracted driving features.
+- ### Hidden Markov Model (HMM) Analysis: We've employed the Baum-Welch algorithm, along with the Forward-Backward algorithm of Hidden Markov Model (HMM) to obtain transition and emission probability matrices, allowing us to uncover inter-feature dependencies among the extracted driving features.
 - ### Dangerous Region Identification: By identifying similar contexts over spatially co-located areas, we auto-annotate them as dangerous regions.
 This functionality enables us to predict alternate trajectories and enhance road safety.
 - ### Applications: This work has broader applications and can be extended to devise safe path planning algorithms for autonomous vehicles and mobile robotic manipulators, contributing to the advancement of transportation and robotics technologies.